hyprwm/hyprland-wiki/content/configuring/core/dispatchers.md

 You can use both Layout Handled and Default Handled fullscreens in these layouts using the `layout_aware` option in fullscreen dispatchers.

-To see which Fullscreen Handler a given window is using, use lua or hyprctl.
+To see which Fullscreen Handler a given window is using, use lua or hyprctl.  <!-- TODO: this should also state HOW to use lua and hyprctl, not just that you can use it. -->